-This is a College-wide policy adopted by Marymount California University (University) to allow for the proper use and management of all University computing, network and other electronic media and services.
-The term “electronic media and services” will be used in this policy to refer to all University computers, laptops, tablet computers, smart phones, network resources, and electronic media such as e-mail, voicemail, telephones, fax machines, Marymount hosted webpages (including my.marymountcalifornia.edu), and the Internet.
+This is a university-wide policy adopted by Marymount California University to allow for the proper use and management of all university computing, network and other electronic media and services.
+The term “electronic media and services” will be used in this policy to refer to all university computers, laptops, tablet computers, smart phones, network resources, and electronic media such as email, voicemail, telephones, fax machines, Marymount-hosted webpages (including my.marymountcalifornia.edu), and the Internet.
 This policy applies to all electronic media and services which are:

 2. Authorized Use